 Although not an avid historian in general, I do like reading or researching some histories.
 For example, when I was AAFS Path/Bio Chair, I wrote a history of the Path/Bio Section titled "Hanzlick's Guidelines for Passing On" with the idea that subsequent Chairs could add to the history yearly.
-Similarly, the history of NAME, forensic pathology, and death investigation systems has intrigued me, and I enjoy digging into the past in those respects.
+Similarly, the history of NAME, forensic pathology, and death investigation systems has intrigued me, and I probably actually spend more time writing than reading.

 Finally, I have really enjoyed my time with NAME.
 I have met and gotten to know a lot of nice and very fine people in that organization, and I plan to continue to be active.
 My life would have not been the same without forensic pathology and NAME.
 I am quite happy with the choices I have made and pleasures I have derived from working in the field of forensic pathology.